Fraction to Decimal Calculator

 Method 3: Convert a Fraction to Decimal by Simplifying

 First, multiply the denominator to get to 100.
-To do this, try dividing 100 by the denominator to find the multiple, then multiply both the numerator and denominator by the multiple.
+To do this, you can divide 100 by the denominator to obtain the factor and then multiply both the numerator and denominator by that factor.

-For example, we can convert the fraction 14 to a decimal value using this method.
+For example, let’s convert the fraction 1/16 to a decimal value using this method.

 Start by finding the multiple needed to multiply the denominator by to get 100.

 100 = 16 × 6.25